Trump urges compromise as Republicans wrestle with immigration

 All 435 seats in the House and 34 seats in the 100-seat Senate are at stake in November’s election.
 More than 40 Republicans, including nine committee chairmen, have announced they are leaving Congress or will not seek re-election.

-Reporting by Amanda Becker; Writing by Roberta Rampton; Editing by Frances Kerry
+Reporting by Amanda Becker and Steve Holland; Writing by Roberta Rampton; Editing by Frances Kerry